-Compared with Members’ voluntary liquidation, this version takes place where the shareholders of a company have decided to put the company into liquidation but at this point the company does not hold sufficient assets to repay creditors in full.
+Compared with Members’ Voluntary Liquidation, this version of voluntary liquidation takes place where the shareholders of a company have decided to put the company into liquidation, but at this point, the company does not hold sufficient assets to repay creditors in full.
 What this means, is that the company is insolvent.
 Once a resolution to wind up the company has been passed by the shareholders, the liquidation process can begin.

 A decision date for creditors should also be called either on the same day, or close to, the same day as the shareholders’ meeting.
 This is the time that creditors are given to object to the appointment of the liquidator or request a physical meeting.
 If the creditors wish to nominate a different liquidator than that put forward by the shareholders, a vote will take place at a physical meeting to determine which insolvency practitioner is appointed.

 Once the liquidator is appointed, the powers of the directors cease, and the liquidator assumes responsibility over the company’s affairs.
 All company assets will be valued, and then realised for the benefit of creditors.
-First the costs and expenses of the liquidation are deducted, with all other creditors – secured, preferential and unsecured – paid in stages until all of the money has been used up.
+First the costs and expenses of the liquidation are deducted, and after these voluntary liquidation costs are covered, all other creditors – secured, preferential and unsecured – are then paid in stages until all of the money has been used up.

 - Members’ Voluntary Liquidation Process – The liquidator has a duty reporting to the members every year, releasing details of all actions and dealings in the past year relating to the winding up of the company.